joeytwiddle/cheatsheets/bash.md

 Some setup to make the bash shell easier to work with.

-You can paste these into a running terminal.
+You can paste these into a running terminal, or paste them into your `~/.bash_profile`

 ```bash
 # Handy aliases